 Dualband / WiFi 6E / WiFi 7 Antennas

-Directional and omnidirectional antennas compatible with the 802.11ac/ax and WiFi 6E standards.
-The ac/ax standards enable extremely high bandwidths.
-We offer different types of antennas with varying ranges for various deployment scenarios.
-We are happy to assist you in selecting the right 802.11ac/ax WiFi antenna.
+WiFi Directional Antennas and Omnidirectional Antennas Compatible with the 802.11ac/ax, WiFi 6, WiFi 6E, and WiFi 7 Standards: With the ac/ax standard, extremely high bandwidths can be achieved.
+We offer different types of antennas with varying ranges for various use cases.
+We are happy to assist you in selecting the right WiFi antenna.
+Whether it's for small or large WLAN projects, we are your go-to contact.
+Feel free to reach out to us via phone, chat, or email.

 WiFi, also known as Wi-Fi, is ubiquitous nowadays – from computers and smartwatches to smartphones and tablets.
 However, not all wireless networks are the same.
 The various Wi-Fi standards, ranging from Wi-Fi n and ac to the latest developments such as Wi-Fi 6 (802.11ax) and Wi-Fi 6E, can be confusing.
 Here, we provide a comprehensive guide to understand everything about Wi-Fi, especially the 802.11ac WiFi antennas.